Watts-Lab/wayback_manager/README.md

 pip install git+https://github.com/Watts-Lab/wayback_manager.git
 ```

+## A note on timezones

+Timezones are tricky, implicit timezones can cause hard-to-fix bugs.
+But for ease-of-use, the cli will assume you mean local time unless you specifically say otherwise.
+The parser should support most time codes.
+For timezone abbreviations, you need to provide standard and daylight information, you can't just pass Eastern/Mountain/Central/Pacific (yet).
+Please use standard time unless absolutely necessary.

 # Usage

-First, you must provide either a URL to scan, or a doman (assumes the url is `www.$DOMAIN.com`).
+First, you must provide either a URL to scan, or a domain (assumes the url is `www.$DOMAIN.com`).
 With no temporal options, this will scan the entire archive.
 A url can be provided with `--url` or `-u`, and a domain can be provided with `-p` or `--publisher`.
 Publisher mode is mainly for compatibility with the News Observatory project, and for most circumstances you should use the url mode.